zewenn/fyr/docs/ecs/behaviours.md

 ## Behaviours with an Argument

 If you need to pass an argument to a Behaviour (e.i.: start position), you can use the `fyr.Behaviour.factoryAutoInferArgument()` function.
+When a new Behaviour of your type is initalised the `T.create()` function will be called with one argument.

 ```zig
 pub const Renderer = fyr.Behaviour.factoryAutoInferArgument(struct {